+The FIAF Film Restoration Summer School has taken place each year between 2007 and 2010, and every second year since 2012 (with exception of 2020).
 In 2013 for the first time the project moved from Bologna to Asia at the National Museum of Singapore to offer film restoration training in another area of the world.
 Following the success in Singapore, in 2015 the Summer School was held again in Mumbai in collaboration with the Film Heritage Foundation, in 2017 in Buenos Aires in collaboration with the CINAIN - Cinemateca y Archivio de la Imagen Nacional and in 2019 in Mexico City in collaboration with the UNAM (Universidad Nacional Autónoma de México).
 These four abroad editions (Singapore, Mumbai, Buenos Aires and Mexico City) were supported also by The Film Foundation.
 The Film Heritage Foundation rerun the project twice in Pune (2016) and Chennai (2017).

-In Bologna a total of 298 participants have taken part in previous years, representing 68 countries (Algeria, Argentina, Australia, Austria, Bangladesh, Belgium, Brazil, Canada, China, Chile, Colombia, Croatia, Cuba, Czech Republic, Egypt, Estonia, Finland, France, Georgia, Germany, Greece, Holland, Hong Kong, Hungary, Iceland, India, Indonesia, Iran, Iraq, Ireland, Israel, Italy, Japan, Jordan, Kenya, Korea, Lebanon, Lithuania, Luxembourg, Macedonia, Malawi, Malaysia, Mexico, Montenegro, Morocco, Myanmar, New Zealand, Nigeria, Norway, Philippines, Poland, Portugal, Romania, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, United Kingdom, Uruguay, USA).
+In Bologna a total of 338 participants have taken part in previous years, representing 71 countries (Algeria, Argentina, Armenia, Australia, Austria, Bangladesh, Belgium, Brazil, Canada, China, Chile, Colombia, Croatia, Cuba, Czech Republic, Egypt, Estonia, Finland, France, Georgia, Germany, Greece, Holland, Hong Kong, Hungary, Iceland, India, Indonesia, Iran, Iraq, Ireland, Israel, Italy, Japan, Jordan, Kenya, Korea, Kosovo, Lebanon, Lithuania, Luxembourg, Macedonia, Malawi, Malaysia, Mexico, Montenegro, Morocco, Myanmar, New Zealand, Nigeria, Norway, Philippines, Poland, Portugal, Romania, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, United Kingdom, Uruguay, USA).

-After the success of previous Summer Schools, FIAF, ACE, Cineteca di Bologna and L'Immagine Ritrovata are looking forward to running a new training course in the field of film restoration and preservation in Bologna aimed at specialists and film archive staff.
+After the success of previous Summer Schools, FIAF, ACE, Cineteca di Bologna and L'Immagine Ritrovata are looking forward to running a new training course aimed at specialists, film archive staff and students.
 During the selection process, priority will be given to candidates who work for FIAF and ACE institutions.